 Now that I know I want to help entrepreneurs, my direction for writing becomes clear.
 Blog posts like Goal Setting, Fighting Decision Fatigue, How to be Success in Life, let's stop writing them.

 Instead, as a bootstrapped entrepreneur, even though I was literally making $0 at that point, wouldn't it be relevant if I started sharing how I built up my foundations of a new business?

-And because I'm sharing my own experiences (Building in Public) instead of teaching theories, I started to hear how entrepreneurs resonated with my sharing.
+And because I'm sharing my own experiences (even my online income report) instead of teaching theories, I started to hear how entrepreneurs resonated with my sharing.
 They love this type of content because if it can help them avoid the same mistake and save time and effort, that's valuable.
 So they didn't mind following me to get my newest writing.

 To me, that was a big step.
 Not only I found the people I wanted to be with, but I also realized the type of content I could create to connect with them.

 3. Lastly, interactions with people on Twitter

 I used to dream about becoming successful and making a living completely in my flat.
 Why do people enjoy socializing and having business meetings?
 I didn't want that.